Last updated at 17:28, 29 Jan 2015 Uploaded at 0:30, 15 Jan 2014

 REQUIREMENTS & INSTALLATION

 - All three official DLCs are required: Dawnguard, Hearthfire, and Dragonborn.
 For those who do not have all three DLCs, there is also a version that includes separate files for the vanilla game and each of the DLCs.
-This version can be found in under "Miscellaneous Files" in the downloads section.
+This version can be found in under "Optional Files" in the downloads section.

 - SkyUI and SKSE are required to access the MCM features.